seo: is your website getting indexed? if not, why and how to fix it

 do search engines see it?

 The easiest thing to do is to search using the search engines with very specific keywords or domain names.
 Pick a couple of long phrases that are unique from your web content and search for them and see if they show up in the search pages.
-You can also use the domain name of your website as the search query.
+You can also use the domain name of your website as the search query or part of the query.

 If your website is really new, say only a couple of days then give it some more time for it to be indexed.
 It is not unusual for new websites can take up to several days to show up in search engines.